 When trying to activate your iPhone, a message might say that your iPhone can't be activated because the activation server is unavailable, the SIM card is unsupported, or activation couldn't be completed.
 Follow these steps.

 - If your iPhone uses a SIM card, make sure that the SIM card is in your iPhone.
 Even without an active contract, your iPhone might still need the SIM card to activate.

 - If you see a No SIM card error, follow these steps.
 No SIM or Invalid SIM alerts appear when a SIM card is damaged, locked, or missing.

 - If a message says to sign in with an Apple ID to activate, learn about Activation Lock.

-- Check the system status for iOS Device Activation.
-If the iOS Device Activation status isn't green, try activating your iPhone later.
+- Find the list on the system status page.
+If the box next to iOS Device Activation isn't green, try activating your iPhone later.

-If you're asked to enter a password to proceed with activating the iPhone, Activation Lock might be enabled as part of Find my iPhone.
+- If asked for a password, enter it.
+A password prompt means that Activation Lock might be enabled in Find my iPhone.